Princess Charlotte May Receive a Major New Title When Dad William Takes the Throne

 ??
 Princess Mary, The Princess Royal, 1937 pic.twitter.com/7lZpPe92ZD

-As it turns out, like many other titles, only one person can hold the title at a time.
+As it turns out, like many other titles, only one person can hold it at a time.
 Since Princess Mary was Princess Royal when George VI took the throne, Elizabeth was not bestowed with the title.

-This means that if Princess Anne still the Princess Royal when Prince William becomes king, the name will not be able to be passed down to Charlotte.
+This means that if Princess Anne is still the Princess Royal when Prince William becomes king, the name will not be passed down to Charlotte.
 This could only occur after Anne's passing.
-It’s also important to note that Charlotte would not just be given the title automatically simply because she’s the king’s It still must be official bestowed upon her.
+It’s also important to note that Charlotte won't be given the title automatically, simply because she’s the king’s daughter.
+It must be officially bestowed upon her.
 In fact, Queen Elizabeth waited almost 20 years before giving the title to her only daughter.

 Princess Charlotte, the 8th Princess Royal.
 We can get used to that.